-In February of 2023 the Affordable Housing Advisory Board (AHAB) elected the Board Chair and Vice-Chair.
-Monte Soukup, Justice Matters AHAB representative, was unanimously reelected as Board Chair.
-Edith Guffey, member at large, was unanimously reelected as Vice Chair.
+In February of 2024 the Affordable Housing Advisory Board (AHAB) elected the Board Chair and Vice-Chair.

+- Monte Soukup, Justice Matters AHAB representative, was unanimously reelected as Board Chair. - Nicholas Ward, Tenants to Homeowners Representative, was unanimously elected as Vice Chair.